Dale Steyn: 2007–2011: Successful years

 In the 2nd Test match in a 3 match series, Steyn was involved in a record 9th wicket partnership of 180 with J.P.
 Duminy.
 Steyn recorded a score of 76 (191 deliveries) in an innings that helped South Africa recover from 6–141 to post a score of 459.
 Steyn also starred in the first innings with figures of 5–87 (29.0 overs).

 In the second innings Steyn returned figures of 5–67 (20.2 overs) and helped South Africa to restrict the Australians to 247 giving the hosts a lead of 183.
 Steyn now had match figures of 10–154.

-This is the third time that he has taken 10 wickets in a match in his Test career.
+This was the third time that he had taken 10 wickets in a match in his Test career.
 South Africa duly completed the chase with nine wickets in hand, giving them a 2–0 series lead and their first ever Test series win in Australia.
 It was also Australia's first home series defeat in 16 years.
 Steyn was named man of the match for this performance.
 Steyn made a rearguard effort in attempting to prevent an Australian victory in the 3rd Test in Sydney frustrating the hosts with 28 runs in 65 balls in a 50 run partnership from 105 balls with Makhaya Ntini in order to try to secure the draw.
 However, when he was out with 50 balls to go, injured captain Graeme Smith came in with a broken hand in an attempt to hold out.
 Smith was eventually bowled out by Mitchell Johnson with ten balls to go.

 Steyn got career best ODI figures of 5 wickets for 50 runs against India in Nagpur during the 2011 ICC Cricket World Cup.
 India had a good start to their batting innings but could not maintain their momentum, in the process losing their final 9 wickets for just 29 runs.
 Steyn played a vital role in the derailment of a strong Indian batting line-up.
-He was named in the 'Team of the Tournament' for the 2011 World Cup by the ICC and Cricinfo.
+He was named in the 'Team of the Tournament' for the 2011 World Cup by the ICC and ESPNcricinfo.